How to Make a Pie Chart in Google Sheets – Step-by-Step Video Tutorial:

 Editing the Pie Chart

-So what if the automatically generated pie chart isn’t exactly what you’re looking for?
+Now you know how to create a pie chart in Google Sheets, but what if the automatically generated pie chart isn’t exactly what you’re looking for?

 Good news.
 You can customize and edit a ton of options on your chart.